FindMySchool LogoFindMySchool

 It best suits families who want strong academic foundations, clear routines, and a school experience that includes ambitious trips and activities as a normal part of the offer.
 The primary challenge is admission, so shortlist planning matters as much as enthusiasm.

 The most recent inspection (2 and 3 July 2024) graded the school Outstanding across every judgement area, including early years.
-Academic outcomes also sit well above England averages at the end of Year 6, which supports the picture of consistently strong provision.
+In the 2025 dataset, 80% of pupils reached the expected standard in reading, writing and maths combined, which supports the picture of consistently strong provision.

 Reception places are coordinated through Stoke-on-Trent City Council, and allocation depends on the council’s published admissions criteria and your home address.
 Because outcomes can vary year to year, families should use precise distance and admissions criteria checks rather than assumptions.